Referrals & Rebates - Medicare, Private Health & NDIS

 • shows the name of the referring doctor, their practice address and provider number;

-• provides a clinical reason for the referral and specifically advise the specialist of the concern needing their assessment;
+• provides a clinical reason for the referral that specifically advises the specialist of the concern or concerns needing their care;

 • shows the issue date;

-• is signed by the referring doctor, in the provider’s handwriting or as a pdf or other copy of the provider’s handwritten signature to remove any doubt of validity,
+• is signed by the referring doctor, in the provider’s handwriting or with a PDF / digital copy of the provider’s handwritten signature to remove any doubt of validity,

-• as the question of whether there’s an “electronic signature” sufficient to meet Medicare requirements is often not clear;
+• The question of whether there’s an “electronic signature” sufficient to meet Medicare requirements is very unclear, and the regulations are incoherent;

 • shows an issue date and time no later than the day and start time of the appointment;